-- There are a number of memorial volumes containing brief biographies and photographs issued during and after the First World War.
+- A number of memorial volumes containing brief biographies and photographs were issued during and after the First World War.
 Most of these were state based.
 Only some of those who enlisted are included and details were usually provided by relatives.
 Some titles are:

 - Owen Wildman, Queenslanders who fought in the Great War (Brisbane: Besley & Pike, 1919).

 - Australia's fighting sons of the Empire: portraits and biographies of Australians in the Great War (Sydney: B. Jackson & Co., 1919).